Where do you work in Alabama?

 A conservation easement is a legal agreement between a landowner and a land trust or government agency that permanently limits uses of the land in order to protect its conservation values.

-It allows you to continue to own and use your land and to sell it or pass it on to heirs.
+A conservation easement allows you to continue to own and use your land and to sell it or pass it on to heirs.
 When you donate a conservation easement to a land trust, you give up some of the rights associated with the land.
 For example, you might give up the right to build additional structures, while retaining the right to grow crops.
 Future owners also will be bound by the easement’s terms.
 The land trust is responsible for making sure the easement’s terms are followed.